-This tracker monitors sanctions in response to the Russian invasion of Ukraine.
+This tracker monitors targeted financial sanctions related to the Russian invasion of Ukraine.
 The first edition of the tracker was published on Monday, Mar.
 14, 2022.
-The current edition of the tracker was published Friday, Apr.
-29, 2022.
-It covers updates through Apr.
-25, 2022, for selected countries.
+The current edition of the tracker was published Tuesday, July 19, 2022.
+It now covers sanctions from the onset of the Russian invasion of Crimea in 2014 through July 15, 2022, for selected countries.
 Given the rapidly evolving situation, this spreadsheet will be periodically updated.
 Please send any questions and comments regarding the tracker to LTRC@brookings.edu.

 The world’s democracies are employing financial and economic countermeasures in the fight against Russia’s invasion of Ukraine on Feb.
 24. The extent of these sanctions is staggering.
 To analyze the scope and potential impact of these sanctions, it is essential to systematically monitor and track them—which is why we are launching the Brookings Sanctions Tracker.

 Our goal is for this tracker to serve as a timely and user-friendly tool for civil society organizations, policymakers, and others who seek to analyze the current landscape of specific restrictive measures imposed against Russia (both on an individual nation basis and across the international community), generate analysis on trends and gaps, and inform recommendations on how to combat corruption, advance accountability, and defend democracy.